-The Office for Faculty Development (OFD) was established to help ensure that Dana-Farber's faculty thrives, scientifically and personally.
-Specifically, the goals of the OFD are to:
+The Office for Faculty Development, Professionalism and Inclusion (OFDPI) was established to help ensure that Dana-Farber's faculty thrives, scientifically and personally.
+Specifically, the goals of the OFDPI are to:

 - Support the career development of all faculty at Dana-Farber;